 The process of psychotherapy can shed light in sometimes unexpected ways on these sometimes painful attachments.
 It can be very liberating to experience this kind of insight and be witnessed in doing so by another person without judgement.
 This enables you to harness your innate creativity and imaginative capacity.
 You can then consider the possibility that the messages you have internalised do not have to define who you are any longer.
 ‘Maybe I’m not really an inherently selfish person - perhaps I needed to be selfish at that moment’ or ‘Maybe I do actually have something to say, I certainly care enough about it!’

 Psychotherapy is having a weekly space to reflect in some depth upon your relational experiences and the associated unconscious processes which have a bearing on your present life.
 It is therefore based on a model which takes time and does not provide a ‘quick fix.’

 However, you may feel that there is a particular issue you would like to focus on and you feel that this can be overcome in as little as 6 to 12 sessions.

 DO i have to use art materials? i can’t draw!

 Not at all!
 It is not a pre-requisite that you use art materials in therapy.
 You may feel what works best for you is to talk about what is happening for you.

-No session will be the same, but it may consist of talking about what is happening for you, or you might combine this with expressive arts such as drawing, painting, movement or music.
-These non-verbal methods of expression are sometimes very useful in that they can help you to get in touch with the creative, imaginative parts of yourself that you may feel that you have lost touch with.
-It can also help you to calm feelings of anxiety, or safely express your anger and make sense of it.
-However you might find that talking things through is enough and this is what works best for you.
+If you wish however, you might sometimes combine talking with expressive arts such as drawing/ painting or working with clay.
+Drawing/ artistic skills are not needed at all!
+These non-verbal methods of expression are sometimes therapeutic in that they can help you to get in touch with the creative, imaginative parts of yourself that you may feel that you have lost touch with.
+It can also help you to calm feelings of anxiety, or safely express your anger and make greater sense of it.
+Read more about art therapy.

 Some of the AREAS I work with: